backdoordetectors/backdoordetectors.github.io/index.md

 &nbsp;&nbsp;

-## Effectiveness of Backdoor Detectors on Clean and Poisoned Signs {#cleanPoisoned}
+## Effectiveness of Backdoored Detectors on Clean and Poisoned Signs {#cleanPoisoned}

 <a name="cleanBackdoorSec"></a>

-We evaluate the performance of backdoored on clean and poisoned signs to verify the goal of attackers: the backdoored model should perform identical to the benign model on clean signs while activate the backdoor to the targeted label when trigger is presented.
+We evaluate the performance of backdoored detectors on clean and poisoned signs to verify the goal of attackers: the backdoored model should perform identical to the benign model on clean signs while activate the backdoor to the targeted label when trigger is presented.

 <!-- &nbsp;  -->